diegueins680/haskoin-crypto/README.md

                 (Left  (_, _, err)) -> error err
                 (Right (_, _, res)) -> res :: PubKey

-        -- Generate a random seed to create signature nonces seed <- random256
-        -- Initialize a safe environment for creating signatures withSecret seed $ do
+        -- Initialize a PRNG environment for creating signatures -- You should probably use devRandom in production withSource devURandom $ do

             -- Generate private keys derived from the internal PRNG prv1 <- genPrvKey